-IRS Installment Agreements are one of the key methods you have by law to settle back taxes.
-Installment Agreements with the IRS settle your IRS problems by letting you make monthly payments on your tax bill.
+IRS payment plan options, including Installment Agreements, are one of the key methods you have by law to settle back taxes.
+Installment Agreements settle your IRS problems by letting you make monthly payments on your tax bill.
 There is a good deal of work that goes into determining how much those monthly payments should be.
 That’s where we come in because our experienced attorneys can help you through this maze.

 The Good News

 The good news?
 When you have an Installment Agreement in place, all IRS collection efforts will stop.
 Just think, no more of those certified letters of demand, no more bank levies or wage garnishments.
 The IRS also stops making distressing phone calls.
 In some circumstances, however, the IRS may file a notice of tax lien on your property to protect itself.

 One financial drawback to an Installment Agreement for payroll taxes or income taxes is that penalties and interest will mount on the balance of back taxes while the Installment Agreement is in place.

 Once the Installment Agreement is in place, you must keep up with all tax filings, make sure you file your returns on time, and make your payments on time.
 The Installment Agreement is a great tool when you cannot afford to make a lump-sum payment of the tax due, and may not qualify for alternative resolution options such as an Offer in Compromise.

 There are multiple types of installment agreements with different requirements and repayment windows, depending on how much tax you owe and how soon you can pay it back.
 The options and requirements change frequently, so it is best to contact our team to see if you qualify for an installment agreement or other tax debt resolution options.

 Q: Is there a cost to set up an Installment Agreement?